Living within the planetary boundaries at the University

 • With certain restrictions, we offer opportunities for combining leave and remote work with work-related travel, as well as combining multiple work-related trips.

+We support sustainable mobility – walking, cycling, and public transport.
 In recent years, the University of Helsinki has also created better conditions for cycling.
 The University supports cycling as follows:

 • Staff and students are offered bike racks, shower facilities and lockers for storing cycling gear.